Tekdirfan/Matching-Algorithms/README.md

 The algorithm has been implemented in Python using the PuLP library for linear programming.
 You can use this implementation to find egalitarian stable matchings based on given preferences.

 ## Usage

-To use the algorithm, provide dictionaries representing the preferences of men and women.
-The output will be a dictionary indicating the matched pairs.

 ```python
 from matching_algorithms import egalitarian_stable_matching